 This article shows the simulation of an RF extraction circuit studied during a collaboration of DESY and Darmstadt University of Technology for developing a new S-Band klystron.
 The example demonstrates the simulation of moving charged particles in combination with arbitrary time dependent fields.
-The simulation is performed with the Particle in Cell (PIC) code of CST PARTICLE STUDIO™ (CST PS).
+The simulation is performed with the Particle in Cell (PIC) code of CST PARTICLE STUDIO® (CST PS).
 The code enables a mutual coupling of the charge movement and the electromagnetic field.
-Since the PIC code is embedded in the transient solver of CST MICROWAVE STUDIO® (CST MWS), there are already many features as for example waveguide ports, discrete ports, dispersive and gyrotropic materials available.
+Since the PIC code is embedded in the transient solver of CST MICROWAVE STUDIO® (CST MWS), there are already many features available, for example waveguide ports, discrete ports, dispersive and gyrotropic materials.

 The output resonator is inversely set up, that means the blue parts are the vacuum filling.
 On top and bottom there are waveguide ports (red) attached.
 This automatically records the power coupled into the attached waveguides.
 The grey cylinder is used as emission body for the charged particles....